zebra777/zebra777.github.io/_posts/2020-10-27-easypeasy.md

 Hello and welcome to the Write-Up of the Room “Easy Peasy” on tryhackme.
-First i make some directories for better structure.
+First I make some directories for better structure.
 Then I check the Task, which I had to solve.
 We see, that with have a little red line to get the user and root flag.
 Our Steps are: